Cryptocurrency Tax Lawyers

 Cryptocurrency and Bitcoin Tax Lawyers Worldwide

 The past few years have been a whirlwind for investors in cryptocurrency.
 While values have skyrocketed, the Internal Revenue Service and US Government in general have placed cryptocurrency at the top of the compliance enforcement list.
 Whether it was the introduction of the J-5 Global Initiative; issuance of Letters 6173 and 6174; the introduction of FinCEN regulations — or the passage of the infrastructure bill — cryptocurrency is at the forefront of enforcement.
 In fact, the Justice Department recently stated that it anticipates seizing billions in fraudulent crypto.
 The Tax rules for cryptocurrency are also in flux.
-In general, Taxpayers will pay tax on the sale or exchange of cryptocurrency such as Bitcoin and Ethereum — the mere purchase of crypto and other virtual currency is not a taxable event.
+In general, Taxpayers will pay tax on the sale or exchange of cryptocurrency such as Bitcoin and Ethereum — whereas the mere purchase of crypto and other virtual currency is not a taxable event.
 Our Board-Certified International Tax Law Specialist team and cryptocurrency tax lawyers have summarized the basics of cryptocurrency — although it is important to keep in mind that the rules are in flux.

 What do Cryptocurrency Tax Lawyers do?